-Problems related to \DA\ were studied in distributed systems with shared memory of read-write registers.
-Bridgland and Watro~\cite{BridglandW87} considered tasks in asynchronous systems with processors prone to crashes under the constraint that each processor can perform at most one asks.
-The problem to collect values by reading shared registers is about processes who want to learn the values stored in a collection of read-write registers by performing reads, each followed by a write to the own register.
-Such a read from register $x$ and write to register $y$ adds the contents of register $x$ to the contents of register~$y$.
-Each register is assumed to be of a sufficient capacity to store all the original values deposited among the registers.
-Since each register storing a value needs to be read at least once, this resembles the property that a task needs to be performed at least once, but the difference is that the order of reads affects the proliferation of values.
-A solution to this problem to collect by reading was first used by Saks et al.~\cite{SaksSW91} in their consensus algorithm.
-Chlebus et al.~\cite{ChlebusKS-STOC04} showed that $n$ processors in an asynchronous system can collect $n$ values using $\cO(n)$ shared read-write registers by performing $\cO(n\text{ polylog } n)$ total work.
-Problem \emph{Write-All}, introduced by Kanellakis and Shvartsman~\cite{KanellakisS92}, is about writing at least once to each among a collection of dedicated shared read-write registers.
-Here writing a new value to a shared register can be interpreted as a task in the same sense as in \DA.
-Chlebus and Kowalski~\cite{ChlebusK-STOC05} showed that $n$ processors using $\cO(n)$ shared read-write registers can can perform writes to each of $n$ registers with $\cO(n\text{ polylog }n)$ total work.
-Alistarh et al.~\cite{AlistarhBGG12} studied \DA\ in asynchronous shared-memory model and showed that a deterministic non-constructive algorithm that performs $t$ tasks on $p$ processors with work $\cO(t+p\text{ polylog }(p+t))$.
-Kentros et al.~\cite{KentrosKNS09} introduced \emph{At-Most-Once} problem in which there is a set of tasks and a number of processors such that we want to perform as many tasks as possible subject to the constraint that a task is performed at most once.
-This problem was studied in~\cite{KentrosKNS09} in asynchronous shared memory with processors prone to crashes and efficiency of solutions was measured by \emph{effectiveness} which means the number of tasks completed.
-Kentros et al.~\cite{KentrosKNS09} showed a lower bound on the number of performed tasks, which implied that it was impossible to perform all the tasks, and next gave an algorithm with effectiveness close to the lower bound.
-Kentros and Kiayias~\cite{KentrosK13} gave algorithms for \emph{At-Most-Once} improving effectiveness.
-Kentros~et al.~\cite{KentrosKK12} studied the \emph{Strong-At-Most-Once} problem, in which an algorithmic solution is required to have all the tasks performed when there are no crashes, and showed that it had the consensus number~$2$.
-Censor-Hillel~\cite{Hillel10} applied a randomized asynchronous wait-free multi-valued consensus solution as a building block in an algorithm for \emph{At-Most-Once} of optimal effectiveness.
+Problems related to \DA\ were studied in distributed systems with shared read/write registers.
+Bridgland and Watro~\cite{BridglandW87} considered tasks in asynchronous systems with crash-prone processors under the constraint that each processor can perform at most one task.
+Another related problem is the problem of collecting all values originally stored in a set of registers.
+Here each process proceeds by performing reads and storing the collected values in its own register (each register has the capacity to store all needed values).
+A read from register $x$ followed by a write to register $y$ adds the contents of register $x$ to the contents of register~$y$.
+Since each register storing a value needs to be read at least once, this resembles the problem of performing each task at least once.
+A solution to the problem of collecting values was first used by Saks et al.~\cite{SaksSW91} in their consensus algorithm.
+Chlebus et al.~\cite{ChlebusKS-STOC04} showed that $n$ processors in an asynchronous system can collect $n$ values using $\cO(n)$ registers in $\cO(n\text{ polylog } n)$ total work. \emph{Write-All}, the problem introduced by Kanellakis and Shvartsman~\cite{KanellakisS92}, is about writing at least once to each register in a collection.
+Here writing to a register is viewed as a task in the same sense as in \DA.
+Chlebus and Kowalski~\cite{ChlebusK-STOC05} showed that $n$ processors can write to each of $\cO(n)$ registers using $\cO(n\text{ polylog }n)$ total work.
+Alistarh et al.~\cite{AlistarhBGG12} studied \DA\ in an asynchronous shared-memory model and gave a deterministic non-constructive algorithm that performs $t$ tasks on $p$ processors with work $\cO(t+p\text{ polylog}(p+t))$.
+Kentros et al.~\cite{KentrosKNS09} introduced the \emph{At-Most-Once} problem where the goal is for a set of processors to perform as many tasks as possible provided that each task is performed at most once.
+They studied this problem for shared memory with asynchronous crash-prone processors, where efficiency is measured by \emph{effectiveness} that factors in the number of tasks completed.
+They gave a lower bound on the number of performed tasks, showing that it was impossible to perform all tasks, and gave an algorithm with effectiveness close to the lower bound.
+Kentros and Kiayias~\cite{KentrosK13} solve \emph{At-Most-Once} with improved effectiveness.
+Kentros~et al.~\cite{KentrosKK12} introduced the \emph{Strong-At-Most-Once} problem, in which all tasks must be performed in the absence of crashes, and showed that it has consensus number~$2$.
+Censor-Hillel~\cite{Hillel10} used a randomized wait-free solution to multi-valued consensus as a building block in an algorithm for \emph{At-Most-Once} of optimal effectiveness.